kamleshhargun/come/README.md

-# Apex Enterprise ERP System
+# Kone Soft Tech ERP System

 A modern, light-themed, high-performance Enterprise Resource Planning (ERP) web application designed for seamless deployment on **GitHub Pages** (or any static hosting) with **Google Apps Script** as a serverless backend and **Google Sheets** as the database.